 Other Comprehensive Income (OCI) represents Cumulative Fair Value Gain/(Loss) on Investments measured at Fair value through Other Comprehensive Income (FVOCI) net of Deferred Tax.

-Pursuant to Ind AS 108 - 'Operating Segments', the Company has only one Reportable segment , hence the disclosure as required under Ind AS 108 "Operating Segment” is not required.
+Pursuant to Ind AS 108 - 'Operating Segments', the Company has only one Reportable segment , hence the disclosure requirement under Ind AS 108 "Operating Segment” is not applicable.

 C) Terms and conditions of transactions with related parties